whachoe/phpbb-radio/README.md

 ## Make a radio from your PHPBB-forum
 These scripts parse all the posts on a phpbb-forum and filter out links to mp3's, soundcloud-links and embedded-soundcloud links ([soundcloud]url[/soundcloud]).
-All urls are kept in a mongodb.
+All urls are kept in a Mongodb (http://www.mongodb.org/).

 ### Requirements:
 *    PHP-5.3
 *    MongoDB
 *    a PHPBB-forum
-*    Sass(http://sass-lang.com/) Not required but very handy to have.
+*    Sass (http://sass-lang.com/) Not required but very handy to have.
 Makes working with CSS a lot more fun. just type sass --watch web/css/style.scss to automatically update your style.css file.

 ### Important files: